gregorysa/gregorysa/README.md

 ## Hi!
-Please send me an email if you would like to see my projects!
+Please send me an email at gregory.sa@northeastern.edu if you would like to see my projects!

 <!--
 **gregorysa/gregorysa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.